Jamaica Grade 05 Mathematics Course**

 1.2.8 Differentiate between the use of the millimetre, centimetre, decimetre

-1.2.9 Recognise and use the relationships among the millimetre, centimetre
+1.2.9 Recognise and use the relationships among the millimetre, centimetre etc.

 1.2.10 Recognise and use the relationships among the gram, kilogram and tonne.